Nxjl18/CE4348-Scheduling-Algorithms/README.md

 # CE4348-Scheduling-Algorithms

 Program to recreate memory scheduling algorithms in a uni-processor environment and measure computing time consumed by each approach.
-The memory allocation algorithm used for this program is first come first served and compaction is implemented.
+The memory allocation algorithm used for this program is first fit and compaction is implemented.
 A fixed partition approach is taken for sake of simplicity.
 A choice is given to the user as to whether to use predetermined memory partition block sizes or to randomize them.

 # Problem definition

 The system has 56 units of memory available.

+The algorithms being tested are: first come first served, round robin, shortest process next, and shortest time remaining.

 Scheduling is to work as follows:
 1. A task is considered to arrive the first time it is inspected for placing in memory.